 - (a) The provisions of this constitution displace each provision of a section or subsection of the Act that applies (or would apply but for this rule) to the company. - (b) The replaceable rules do not apply to the company except those which operate as mandatory rules for public companies under the Act.

-Schedule 1 - Initial Members
+Schedule 1 - Initial Member

-The initial members of the company (whose consents are set out below) adopt, on registration of the company, the above constitution as the company's constitution in accordance with section 136(1) of the Act.
+The initial member of the company (whose consent is set out below) adopts, on registration of the company, the above constitution as the company's constitution in accordance with section 136(1) of the Act.